 Indicate that it is a non-binding contract

-The non-binding nature of the agreement should be clearly mentioned in the letter of intent to purchase a business.
+The non-binding nature of the agreement should be clearly mentioned.
 The execution of a more formal memorandum of sale is required before this letter can be regarded as legally binding.

 Write the closing date

 The letter of intent should also include a specific closing date.
 This is the final date that the transaction is expected to close.
-The final step in creating a letter of intent to purchase a business is to include the signatures and addresses of both parties.
-The letter should also state that if the closing date comes and the negotiations have not progressed, the transaction and the LOI will be terminated.
+The final step is to include the signatures and addresses of both parties.
+It should also be stated that if the closing date comes and the negotiations have not progressed, the transaction and the LOI will be terminated.
 If there are any outstanding issues with the letter of intent, they should be addressed in this section.

 Letter of Intent to Purchase Business Template